sit with a healed heart

 The internet is now overflowing with courses, information, and retreats, making it difficult to discern which spaces are trustworthy and which sources of support are genuinely valuable.
 It's essential to approach these options with discernment to find the guidance that genuinely resonates with you.

-From the very beginning, I had to seek support and guidance from someone who had lived a challenging life and had applied what they taught to their own experiences, rather than from someone who could take course after course without applying any of it to their own experiences.
-I can sniff out inauthenticity from a mile away; it's one of the side effects of trauma, but it's actually useful when it comes to being discerning about who can help you.
+In my personal experience, when I decided that all the unresolved trauma was limiting my life, I had to seek help.
+From the very beginning, I needed to find someone who had lived a challenging life and had applied what they taught to their own experiences, rather than someone who could take course after course without applying any of it.
+I can sniff out inauthenticity from a mile away; it can often be one of the side effects of trauma, but it's actually useful when it comes to being discerning about who can help you.

 We don't need excessive information or confusion; what we truly need are safe spaces where we can feel secure and where our bodies can recognise a healed, balanced heart.
 These environments allow us to begin sharing our distress.
 In these spaces, the facilitator's emotional regulation can be 'mirrored' in us, soothing our nervous systems and helping us achieve emotional regulation.
 This process is known as 'emotional contagion' or 'limbic resonance.